-Vietnam is a paradise for herbivores, standing out with vegetarian-friendly cuisine in a region where meat is the most common fixture at the dinner table.
+Vietnam is a paradise for herbivores.
 Here is a vegetarian guide to Vietnamese food.

 Fear not.
 Dietary restrictions or a strict health plan will never prevent you from sampling Vietnam’s quintessential delights like phở, bánh mì, and gỏi cuốn.
 What distinguishes Vietnamese cuisine from all other Southeast Asian culinary practices is its respect for fresh vegetables and herbs.
 And for those who adhere to a vegan diet, you’re in luck.
 Hardly any dairy is used in the preparation of Vietnamese food.
 Just steer clear of fish sauce, the country’s most profusely used flavoring agent.
 Unless you’re pescetarian, vegans should always specify (the phrase you’re looking for is “khong nuoc mam” — no fish sauce).